What are the duties of the Judge and the Prosecutor?

 The prosecutor (also known as a State’s Attorney or State for short) is your opposition.
 A State’s Attorney is the agency that brings the criminal charges against you.
 The State is the entity that can decide to file more charges or reduce the charges against you.
 The prosecutor can also decide to drop the charges against you.

-A Defense Attorney’s Job
+A Defense Attorney’s Job:

 A defense attorney is the person that represents you in court.
-Just as the State of Illinois has an attorney in court trying to put you jail, a defense attorney is your advocate trying to get the case dismissed or the best possible disposition for you.
+Just as the State of Illinois has an attorney in court trying to put you jail, a defense attorney is your advocate trying to get the case dismissed or to get the best possible disposition for you.